behave/behave/README.rst

   * issue #82: JUnitReporter fails with Python 3.x
   * issue #79: support for scenario descriptions
-  * issue #77: Does not capture stdout from sub-processes
   * issue #76: environment.py is loaded twice
-  * issue #73: current_matcher is not predictable.
   * issue #60: JSONFormatter has several problems (invalid JSON format).
   * issue #54: Include step in JUnit/XML <failure> tag.
   * issue #47: Formatter processing chain is broken.